 If you’re concerned about chemicals in your home check out some of my other green laundry tutorials:

 - Natural Homemade Fabric Softener (it can be used in the washer or dryer)

 - Fresh Lemon Dishwasher Detergent (cause dishes get dirty too!)

 Questions?
 I get hundreds of questions about making All Natural Homemade Laundry Detergent!
-This detailed Question and Answer section has TONS of additional information.
+Read this detailed Question and Answer section for TONS of additional information.
 Check it out or read the comments below for quick answers to your most pressing questions!